Kotlin/KEEP/proposals/type-classes.md

 Type classes is the most important feature that Kotlin lacks in order to support a broader range of FP idioms.
 Kotlin already has an excellent extension mechanism where this proposal fits nicely.
 As a side effect `Type classes as extensions` also allows for compile time dependency injection which will improve the current landscape where trivial applications rely on heavy frameworks based on runtime Dependency Injection.
+Furthermore introduction of typeclasses usages for `reified` generic functions with a more robust approach that does not require those to be `inline` or `reified`.

 ## Motivation